yasir-moosa/terraform-ecs-fargate-starter/README.md

 ## Screenshots

-*Add a screenshot of the app working in a browser (via the ALB DNS name) here.*
+*Will add picture later - the app working in a browser (via the ALB DNS name).*

-*Add a screenshot of a successful `curl` output here.*
+*Will add picture later - a successful `curl` output.*

 ## Prerequisites